Vacation Boutique Villa Rental in Yelapa, Mexico

 You have arrived !!

-“Wow!”, “This is paradise!”, “This is so beautiful”, “Incredible!” or “What a View!” are often the first comments as people reach the terrace, with its lounge chairs, fronting either Casa Coco or Coco Cabana.
+“Wow!”, “This is paradise!”, “This is so beautiful”, “Incredible!” or “What a View!” are often the first comments as people reach the terrace, with its lounge chairs, fronting either Casa Coco.

 The panoramic views are truly spectacular and dramatic.
 Nestled on the side of the mountain amidst luxuriant tropical vegetation teaming with wild exotic birds both houses offer panoramic vistas of the Pacific, the mountain and the beach as well as Puerto Vallarta and Punta Mita in the distance.

-Casa Coco and Coco Cabana are our own vacation homes which we enjoy quite frequently with our wonderful friends.
+Casa Coco is our own vacation home which we enjoy quite frequently with our wonderful friends.
 Built on roughly two hillside acres we designed and decorated them with great care to balance luxury and openness to nature.
 The furniture and colors are Mexican in style with much hand carved wood and local art and craft.
 We decided to install no window panes but instead mahogany louvers to keep that feel of the outdoors but with comfort and privacy...
 We have also done extensive terracing of the land and put a great deal of love and care in the landscaping.
 In season a myriad of tropical flowers fill the property

 We want to strongly emphasize, however, that due to their architectural design and openness to nature neither house is advisable for toddlers or very young children.